 We can develop TFWS configurations for flash flood scenarios where there is little warning lead time.
 For these scenarios people need to be warned mainly through alerting systems linked to stream or rain gauges and community-based means of communication.

-Some examples of our TFWS assessment and design work include:
+World leading floodplain assessment and risk mitigation consultants, some examples of our TFWS assessment and design work include:

 Design of a Total Flood Warning System for Russells Creek catchment.

 We designed a total flood warning system for the flash flood catchment of Russells Creek located in Warrnambool in south-western Victoria.
 This catchment has over 200 residential and commercial properties and above floor flooding can occur in less than one hour after the onset of rainfall.